-Environment setup In order to use the SHARC suite, set the environment variable \$SHARC to the bin/ directory of the SHARC installation.
+The afore-mentioned procedure works from SHARC 2.1 on and also for later versions.
+For older versions, set the environment variable \$SHARC to the bin/ directory of the SHARC installation.
 This ensures that all programs of the SHARC suite find the other executables and all calls are successful.
 For example, if you have unpacked SHARC into your home directory, just set: